Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Preliminaries Related Work

 \section{Preliminaries \& Related Work}

-We define $Q$ as a set of queries representing user information needs and $D$ as a set of documents potentially containing relevant information.
-The objective of a ranking function is to order the documents $d \in D$ based on their relevance to each query $q$, accomplished with a relevance model $\rho: Q\times D \rightarrow \mathbb{R}$, which assigns relevance scores that establish an order.
+We define $Q$ as a set of queries representing user information needs and~$D$ as a set of documents potentially containing relevant information.
+A retrieval model~$\rho: Q\times D \rightarrow \mathbb{R}$ maps pairs of a document $d \in D$ and a query~$q\in Q$ to a relevance score, where a higher score indicates higher relevance of~$d$ to~$q$.
 We summarize related work on operationalizing $\rho$ with representation learning, covering encoder models (\Cref{sec:encoder-models}), knowledge distillation (\Cref{sec:knowledge-distillation}), loss functions (\Cref{sec:loss-functions}), and negative mining (\Cref{sec:negative-mining}).